 Trichinosis is an infection with the roundworm Trichinella spiralis.

-Trichinosis is a disease caused by eating meat that has not been thoroughly cooked and contains cysts (larvae, or immature worms) of Trichinella spiralis.
-Trichinella spiralis can be found in pork, bear, walrus, fox, rat, horse, and lion.
+Trichinosis is a parasitic disease caused by eating meat that has not been thoroughly cooked and contains cysts (larvae, or immature worms) of Trichinella spiralis.
+This parasite can be found in pig, bear, walrus, fox, rat, horse, and lion.

 Wild animals, especially carnivores (meat eaters) or omnivores (animals that eat both meat and plants), should be considered possible sources of roundworm disease.
-Domestic meat animals raised specifically for eating under United States Department of Agriculture (government) guidelines and inspection can be considered safe.
+Domestic meat animals raised specifically for eating under US Department of Agriculture (government) guidelines and inspection can be considered safe.
 For this reason, trichinosis is rare in the United States, but it is a common infection worldwide.

-When a person eats meat from an infected animal, Trichinella cysts break open in the intestine and grow into adult roundworms.
+When a person eats meat from an infected animal, trichinella cysts break open in the intestine and grow into adult roundworms.
 The roundworms produce other worms that move through the gut wall and into the bloodstream.
 The worms invade muscle tissues, including the heart and diaphragm (the breathing muscle under the lungs).
 They can also infect the lungs and brain.
-The cysts remain alive for years.
+The cysts can remain alive for years.

-Medicines can be used to treat infections in the intestines, though mild infection does not usually need treatment.
+Medicines, such as albendazole, can be used to treat infections in the intestines.
+A mild infection does not usually need treatment.
 Pain medicine can help relieve muscle soreness after the larvae have invaded the muscles.